 If you are a UK national living in the EU there will be no change to your rights and status until after Brexit.
 You can still work, access healthcare and collect your pension as you do now.

 After Brexit, your rights may change.
 Keep up-to-date via Living in the UK: prepare for Brexit or check specific guidance for the country you live in.

 Healthcare and medication

-The government is working closely with the NHS and suppliers to help ensure medicines and medical products continue to be available for patients if there is a ‘no deal’ Brexit.
+The government is working closely with the NHS and suppliers to help make sure that medicines and medical products continue to be available for patients if there is a ‘no deal’ Brexit.